cameronmathis/AUMBBTracker/README.md

 Feature features:
 * Have different tweets for home and away games
-* Tweet that a game is about to start
 * Tweet halftime scores
 * Tweet that a game is headed to overtime
 * Tweet that the starting line up is changing from last game